 On the Testimonials page you can read what other people have said about it.
 Probably far more helpful than my own definition, below, but here goes.

-The Alexander Technique is a system of kinaesthetic learning which offers a radical approach to long-term muscle pain, harmful posture and under-performance in business, sport, music etc. The basis of the work is a set of skills learned in one-to-one weekly sessions.
+The Alexander Technique is a unique system of kinaesthetic learning which offers a radical approach to long-term muscle pain, harmful posture and under-performance - in business, sport, music etc. The basis of the work is a set of skills learned in one-to-one weekly sessions.
 These embody the concept of “primary control” uncovered by F.M.
 Alexander over a century ago, as well as the potential for an “endless process of growth” described by Professor John Dewey.
-They are taught by gentle micro-manipulation and instruction, and address the root cause of these neuro-muscular problems.
+The skills are taught by gentle (and enjoyable!) micro-manipulation, and address the root cause of these neuro-muscular problems.

 “Common sense systematised” is one definition.
 My own is “Intelligence in action”.